calwilee/LoLEDA/README.md

 ## Bivariate Analysis

 Lets take a look at the average win rate per number of top bans banned.
-We utilize `num_top_banned` and `win`
+We utilize `num_top_banned` and `win`.
 <div class="table-wrapper" markdown="block">

 <iframe src="assets/winratepernumbanned.html" width=725 height=500 frameBorder=0></iframe>

 </div>

 It seems like the more a team bans a "top ban" the more likely they are to lose!
-This is a bit counterintuitive, as one would think that banning more powerful champions would lead to higher winrate.
+This is a bit counterintuitive, as one would think that banning more powerful champions would lead to higher win rate.
 However, we have yet to consider the fact that just because a champion wasn't banned doesn't mean that they were played.
 If no one chose to play that champion, it would be as if they were banned from the game.

-Lets take a look at how a top ban's presence in a team's draft impacts winrate.
+Lets take a look at how a top ban's presence in a team's draft impacts win rate.
 We can find the number of top bans present in `champion` and find the mean winreate per number of top bans present in a team.

 <div class="table-wrapper" markdown="block">